YugmPatel/CommunityHub/README.md

 # CommunityHub - Reddit-Style Community Portal

-A modern, responsive community portal built with Next.js that allows users to share posts, vote on content, and engage with a community — all without requiring a backend database.
+A modern, responsive community portal built with Next.js that allows users to share posts, vote on content, and engage with a community.

 ![CommunityHub Screenshot](Images/dashboard.png)